rdooley2/Scripting-Lab/README.md

 <br />
 <br />
 <br />
-Upon starting the script, I am prompted for a file path.
+Upon starting the script, the code prompts for a file path.
 Now that I have given the script a file path, it will continuously monitor that path:<br/><br />
 <img src="https://i.imgur.com/pciFv7r.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />
 <br />
-First I went into the folder and created a fourth file: <br/><br />
+First, I went into the folder and created a fourth file: <br/><br />
 <img src="https://i.imgur.com/oHjXxmX.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />
 <br />
-Going back to the console, we can see that the script detected that addition: <br/><br />
+Going back to the console, I can see that the script detected that addition: <br/><br />
 <img src="https://i.imgur.com/1FMRNTu.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />